-There are several courses within our understanding wellbeing provision so, once you have completed one, you might move on to another, join a creative wellbeing course or work with us to look at next steps in learning or work.
+There are several courses within our understanding wellbeing provision.
+Once you have completed one, you might move on to another, or join a creative wellbeing course.
+You could also work with us to look at next steps in learning or work.

 What our learners say

 I've enjoyed making new friends and I've learnt to ask for help.
 I now feel lots better about myself.